-If hepatitis is suspected based on the history and physical exam, the diagnosis can be confirmed with simple blood tests.
+If it is suspected based on the history and physical exam, the diagnosis can be confirmed with simple blood tests.

 Currently the main treatment for hepatitis A is to manage the symptoms and to provide the necessary support.
-Antibiotics are not useful in treating hepatitis A.
+Antibiotics are not useful in treating it.

-Careful hand washing can reduce the spread of hepatitis A, especially after toileting and before preparing, serving, or eating food.
+Careful hand washing can reduce the spread, especially after toileting and before preparing, serving, or eating food.

 People with hepatitis A should stay home from work or school for the first week of symptoms to reduce exposing others to the virus.

-An effective hepatitis A vaccine is available.
+An effective vaccine is available.
 It is routinely recommended by the CDC for children at 1 year of age.

-Also, for close personal contacts of a person known to have hepatitis A, hepatitis vaccine or imunoglobulin may be appropriate prophyllaxis.
+Also, for close personal contacts of a person known to have hepatitis A, hepatitis vaccine or immunoglobulin may be appropriate prophylaxis.
 Exposed individuals should contact their physician in this situation.